 Market Development & Product Application Expertise

-After a thorough research on food ingredients and products development within the Middle East region by the MEFSCO management, we realized that technical expertise & consultancy is one of must-have areas for sustainable business.
+After thorough research on food ingredients and products developed within the Middle East region by MEFSCO management, we realized that technical expertise & consultancy is one of the must-have areas for sustainable business.
 Alongside MEFSCO’s supply innovations, is the Technical Support Team of specialists and highly qualified staff in food ingredients and applications.
-This team provides customers with necessary expertise related to using our ingredients in production creating high quality, innovative, and cost effective solutions.
-This is done through adequate customer support provided during recipe development and reformulation, troubleshooting and ingredient implementation.
+This team provides customers with the necessary expertise related to using our ingredients in production creating high quality, innovative, and cost-effective solutions.
+This is done through adequate customer support provided during recipe development and reformulation, troubleshooting, and ingredient implementation.

-MEFSCO uses corn to produce Starch, Glucose syrups and Glucose-Fructose syrup for food industry and industrial use.
-Our corn are sourced from some of the most reliable farms and undergo a thorough quality inspection procedure before being brought into the plant.
+MEFSCO uses corn to produce Starch, Glucose syrups and Glucose-Fructose syrup for the food industry and industrial use.
+Our corn is sourced from some of the most reliable farms and undergo a thorough quality inspection procedure before being brought into the plant.

 Choosing the Right Ingredient

 Achieving the right product attributes is the key target in food development.
 While sweeteners play a significant role in this (with respect to product taste), they have so much more to offer than sweetness.
 They present versatile functional properties and applications which is mostly defined by the sugar profile of the sweetener.

 To choose the right sweeteners, the functional characteristics of the finished product must be understood.
 For example, while bakery producers might look for the nice soft or crisp texture, browning, fermentability, long shelf-life, the beverage manufacturer may look out for mouthfeel, sweetness, viscosity, and flavor enhancement.
 All these combines with an efficient and competitive process in the factory.
 A brief description on some of these functionalities are listed: